 The next Saturday Zeke and his faithful scout counterparts (and his very generous, patient and hard-working parents) completed the white dots and started the green dots.

 On Sunday morning Abe, Zeke and I went out, expecting to be the only ones.
 Those scout boys had been out in the 100+ degree heat for three mornings helping with the project.
+We were pleasantly surprised when a few boys came back for the 4th work day.

 Their dads even stepped up to help.